-The primary purpose of the Executive Committee was to function when the Board of Directors was not in session.
-During the intervals between meetings of the Board, the Committee had the powers of the Board, except as limited by Delaware statute.
-The Executive Committee was terminated in August 2016.
+The primary purpose of the Executive Committee is to function when the Board of Directors is not in session.
+During the intervals between meetings of the Board, the Committee shall have and may exercise the powers of the Board, except as limited by Delaware statute.
+It will also take such other action and do such other things as may be referred to it from time to time by the Board.